jamcha-aa/init/README.md

 #### Usage
 - Put init.el, environment, elisp into the .emacs.d.
 - Install packages of the previous section.
-- Install "Myrica" or "Source Han Sans Code-JP" fonts.
-Both of them are free.
+- Install "Source Han Sans Code-JP" fonts if you use linux.
 - Enjoy.